 General Fund amounts are for the biennium.

 Funding provisions:

-J

 University of Minnesota \$1.38 bil.

 Minnesota State Colleges and

 Universities \$1.34 bil.

 Office of Higher Education \$377.6 mil.

-Mavo Foundation \$2.25 mil.
+Mayo Foundation \$2.25 mil.

-Selected policy provisions in House bill, but yet to be agreed upon by conference committee:

-- tuition freeze at MnSCU campuses in 2009 - no state funds could be used to buy out the contract of a collegiate coach - colleges and universities cannot accommodate a specific religious group without making an equal appropriation to other religious groups requesting accommodations - establishment of an India Center at the University of Minnesota three years of attendance at a Minnesota high school, graduation from a state high school or attainment of a GED in the state, registration or enrollment at a public higher education institution and the filing of an affidavit indicating they have filed an application to legalize their citizenship or will at the earliest opportunity they are eligible to do so.
+Selected policy provisions in House bill, but yet to be agreed upon by conference three years of attendance at a Minnesota high school, graduation from a state high school or attainment of a GED in the state, registration or enrollment at a public higher education institution and the filing of an affidavit indicating they have filed an application to legalize their citizenship or will at the earliest opportunity they are eligible to do so.